SkipScaped/Weather-app/README.md

 # ☁️☀️🌤️A simple Weather app build in Reactjs.
 # How to use API
 > Grab https://openweathermap.org/api and then use lat and lon for API.
-Paste your api Key in service.js and its geo coding URL.
+Paste your api Key in  the js file you created  and its geo coding URL.
-> Put you name in the footer and thats all.
 # Project usage guide
 ### In VS Code write